alexxiyang/shiro-redis/docs/README.md

 Here is a [tutorial project](https://github.com/alexxiyang/shiro-redis-tutorial) for you to understand how to configure `shiro-redis` in `shiro.ini`.

 ### Redis Sentinel
-if you're using Redis Sentinel, please change the redisManager configuration into the following:
+if you're using Redis Sentinel, please replace the `redisManager` configuration of the standalone version into the following:
 ```properties
 #===================================
 # Redis Manager [start]